 As you begin considering the topic of your dissertation, there are a number of considerations.
 Avoid conflicts with previously published work and copyright violations by contacting the UT Libraries for consultation and assistance.
 Depending upon the nature of your research, you may wish to contact the Office of Research and Engagement to ensure your research plan is in compliance with regulations and guidelines around human subjects, biosafety, and radiation safety.
 As always, ask your graduate advisor about any preparatory contacts you should make.

+As you write your thesis or dissertation, the Graduate School provides access to iThenticate to scan your work to ensure that all references are properly cited and that you have not inadvertently plagiarized the work of others.
 You may also visit the Theses and Dissertations section of the Graduate School website for information about preparing a thesis or dissertation for approval and electronic submission.

 As your coursework is winding down, it is time to start preparing to graduate.
 The graduation process can be very complex and challenging, but the Graduate School is available to advise you on the best way to complete the steps to graduation.
 The Director of Graduate Studies in your department is also a valuable resource for making this process as painless as possible.